 Based in Toledo

 Affiliated Instructor of The Bradley Method of Natural Childbirth

-serving the Toledo & Monroe & surrounding areas.
+Located in La Salle, MI, serving Toledo, Monroe & surrounding areas.

 Serving the childbearing needs of Northwest Ohio: Prenatal/Postpartum Massage Therapy, Doula/Monitrice services, Placenta Encapsulation

 KASEY MARIE DOEHRMANN